iheitlager/dotfiles/README.md

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine specific for working on OSX.
+My workflow is all about bash, terminal, vim and tmux.

 I believe everything should be versioned and scripted.
 Your laptop is your personal workstation for which you have to tweak your personal workflow.
 As such I am a fan of the [dotfiles philosophy](https://dotfiles.github.io/).
 I therefore started with [holmans dotfiles](https://github.com/holman/dotfiles) and created my own, although this is bash centric instead of zsh.
 Furthermore I stayed with Terminals instead of iTerm2.